· By Dr. Kaushal M. Kulkarni, M.D.

 2. What can worsen your eyesight?

-3. Is lower brightness better for eyes?
+3. Is lower brightness better for your eyes?

 It's a common misconception that lowering the brightness on your screen is better for your eyes.
 In fact, most people actually prefer to have their screens set to a higher brightness.